fasteiner/Notion/CONTRIBUTING.md

 ## Running the Tests

 If want to know how to run this module's tests you can look at the [Testing Guidelines](https://dsccommunity.org/guidelines/testing-guidelines/#running-tests)

+### Branch Model

+The branch model is based on the [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) model.

 ```mermaid
 flowchart TD
     B[Dev] --> |Release|A[main]